cjwilburn/svn-migration-scripts/README.md

 # SVN Migration Scripts

+You run the scripts using an executable JAR file.
+You can download the JAR from this repository.
+Alternatively, instructions for building the JAR yourself appear at the bottom of this page.
+We recommend you simply download the already built JAR.

+## Prerequisites

+To use these scripts, make sure you have the following software already installed on your local system:

+* A Java runtime, version 6 or newer ([download from Oracle][download a JDK]),
+* [Git][], with `git-svn` included, version 1.7.7.5 or newer, and
+* [Subversion][], version 1.6.17 or newer.

-## Building the JAR
+## Getting the Executable JAR

-To build the JAR, you need a JDK and [SBT][].
-You can [download a JDK][] from Oracle; go for Java 6 or newer.
-See [this page][install SBT] for installation instructions for SBT.

-Once you've installed Java & SBT, you can create the JAR by running (from the root of the project):

-    $ sbt proguard

-This will create the JAR file under the `target/scala-2.9.1` directory.
-The generated JAR is called `svn-migration-scripts_2.9.1-0.1.min.jar`; in the examples below we assume that it has been copied to the path `svn-migration-scripts.jar` in the current directory.
+Download the `svn-migration-scripts.jar` from this repository by doing the following:

+1. Click the _Downloads_ link in the repository navigation bar.
+2. Select the `svn-migration-scripts.jar` from the list of files.

-## Running the scripts
+## Running the scripts from the JAR

-Having built the JAR, you can run the scripts it contains.
+Having downloaded the JAR, you can run the scripts it contains.
 All commands have the format:

     $ java -jar svn-migration-scripts.jar <command> <args>…

-A list of available commands can be obtained by omitting the command and arguments (e.g., `java -jar svn-migration-scripts.jar`).
+Leave off the `<command> <args>` to list the available commands:

+    $ java -jar svn-migration-scripts.jar
+	Available commands:
+	- authors
+	- bitbucket-push
+	- clean-git
+	- create-disk-image
+	- sync-rebase
+	- verify

 All commands optionally take a `--help` argument, displaying usage information about the command.

-You need the following dependencies:

-* A Java runtime, version 6 or newer ([download from Oracle][download a JDK]),
-* [Git][], with `git-svn` included, version 1.7.7.5 or newer, and
-* [Subversion][], version 1.6.17 or newer.
+	$ java -jar svn-migration-scripts.jar authors --help authors
+	<URL> [<username> [<password>]]

+	Generates an initial authors mapping for the committers to a Subversion repository.

+	Each line of the author mapping associates a Subversion commiter with their full name and e-mail address.
+For example:

+	jane.doe = Jane Doe <jane.d@example.org>

 #### A note on Subversion permissions